 The man known as ‘The Chief’ played 20 consecutive State of Origin games for the Blues between 1992-1998 as well as six games for Country Origin.

-Paul is currently working in media and promotions.
+Paul is currently is working in media and promotions.

 After a successful playing career, Matthew joined the Knights in 2011 as the Business Development Manager before being appointed the Knights CEO.

 The former Knights player has a Master’s Degree in Business Administration and also brings a wealth of experience as a player and more recently an administrator at the Knights and during his time in England.